 Often, symptoms may be caused or made worse by inflammation in the gut related to foods we eat, or inflammation elsewhere due to allergens in personal care products.
 It will be important for you to determine if there are foods or products which may be triggers for your symptoms, and avoid them.
 The Autoimmune Protocol Diet (also called 30-day Autoimmune Reset Diet) recommends nutrient rich foods which can help alleviate autoimmune disorders, and often reduces MD symptoms.
 You may also consider the possibility of environmental allergies as triggers.

 Two food additives which have been shown to generate the symptoms of Meniere's Disease are the sugar substitute Aspartame (NutraSweet, Equal, etc.) and the flavor enhancer MSG.
 Many processed foods contain MSG, but it is listed under different names to conceal its presence.
-To learn more about how to identify products containing MSG, see www.truthinlabeling.org
+Find out more about other names for MSG at https://www.kitchenstewardship.com/msg-labels-hidden-ingredients/

 Supplements : The enzyme Lipase improves digestion and has been shown to be deficient in most patients with MD.
 Lipase capsules are available over the counter, and may be useful if you are deficient.
 Cayenne Pepper, CoEnzyme Q10, Ginko Biloba, MSM, Niacin and Vitamin B3 have all been shown to improve circulation, which can help to reduce vestibular pressure.
 A high quality B Complex is useful any time the body is stressed.

-Cypress (Cupressus sempervirens) is antiviral, effective in relieving vertigo, relieves sinus congestion and increases circulation.
+Cypress (Cupressus sempervirens) essential oil is antiviral, effective in relieving vertigo, relieves sinus congestion and increases circulation.
 Diffuse or inhale the oil directly from the bottle or inhaler, or with steam inhalation (see Basil).

-Frankincense (Boswellia carterii) or Sacred Frankincense (Boswellia sacra) has many varied uses, and is very effective for vertigo.
+Frankincense (Boswellia carterii) and Sacred Frankincense (Boswellia sacra) essential oils have many varied uses, and are very effective for vertigo.
 Diffuse or inhale directly from the bottle or inhaler, or with steam inhalation (see Basil).
 It can also be massaged on the nape of the neck or crown of the head.
 A drop of Frankincense can be placed on a cotton ball which is then inserted into the fold in the upper part of the outer ear (not the ear canal).
 A small piece of tape will hold it in place.
 A drop of Frankincense can also be placed under the tongue or taken in a cup of warm water.
 Frankincense can be used as a personal fragrance by both men and women, and be therapeutic as well.

 Ginger (Zingiber officinalis) is commonly used for nausea, but is also effective in relieving dizziness and vertigo by increasing circulation to the brain.
-Diffuse, or inhale directly from the bottle or inhaler.
+Diffuse, or inhale essential oil directly from the bottle or inhaler.
 You can also add a few drops of Ginger essential oil to a teaspoon carrier oil and massage on the bottoms of the feet (especially the big toes), the thumbs, the nape of the neck and behind the ears.
 Two drops of Pure Ginger essential oil in a cup of warm water will settle the stomach.
+Using ground or fresh ginger in cooking and baking is effective as well.

 Lavender (Lavandula angustifolia) essential oil has many uses, and is commonly used for relief of stress, anxiety and depression, but is also effective for dizziness.
 The oil can be diffused, inhaled directly or used topically by itself or in a lotion or cream.
 Fresh lavender flowers can also be used to create a relaxing environment.
 Lavender is a wonderful oil to place in a diffuser locket to be worn around the neck.
 Perfume made from Pure Lavender essential oil can also be used to relieve symptoms all day.